 The wedding took place the next day at a resort in the area.
 We were treated to a lovely drink stepped with blackberries on arrival followed by loads of picture taking around the area and at the photo wall.

-The bride and groom arrived shortly afterwards and after some more pictures, we proceeded into the hall for the reception, which lasted well past midnight (and I thought my country folk had wedding partying on lockdown)!
+The bride and groom arrived shortly afterward and after some more pictures, we proceeded into the hall for the reception, which lasted well past midnight (and I thought my country folk had wedding partying on lockdown)!

 Related Content: What Happened When I Said Yes to My Dream Vacation

-We enjoyed the delights of a traditional Romanian band and dancing, an intensive 6 or so course menu and gigantic amounts of homemade wine.
+We enjoyed the delights of a traditional Romanian band and dancing, an intensive 6 or so course menu, and gigantic amounts of homemade wine.